 The non-profit, student-run festival was established back in 1990.
 It was initially a small gathering of food stalls at the University of New South Wales, and now over 38,000 people attend the event each year at its new location.

 Malaysia Festival Sydney 2023 Dates, Events, Schedule & Times, NSW

 There are performances for kids and adults alike to enjoy.
-The kids in particular will enjoy Cultural Village, which will have several attractions for children which highlight the culture of Malaysia.
+The kids, in particular, will enjoy the Cultural Village, which will have several attractions for children that highlight the culture of Malaysia.
 It’s a great opportunity for the young ones to learn about the Malay, Indians, and Chinese; which make up the main ethnic groups of Malaysia.

 Attendees are encouraged to join the contests at the Malaysia Festival.
 Lots of great prizes will be up for grabs.